Director of Shorebird Program; International Bird Mercury Lead; Toxicology Lab Co-Manager

 Kevin joined BRI in 2009 and began working primarily as an avian biologist and manager of BRI’s Toxicology Lab.
 His research experience with BRI has included contaminant sampling, surveys, and tracking studies of a broad range of avian taxa, mammals, fish, and invertebrates.

-Kevin currently serves as BRI’s Shorebird Program Director, International Bird Mercury Lead, and Toxicology Lab Manager.
+Kevin currently serves as BRI’s Shorebird Program Director, International Bird Mercury Lead, and Toxicology Lab Co-Manager.
 His current projects include studying habitat use, contaminant exposure, and migratory connectivity of Upland Sandpipers; migratory connectivity and life history timing of Eastern Willets; surveys of migrant shorebirds; migration tracking of Red Knots; offshore surveys of marine birds; and international mercury sampling of wetland birds.

 Education & Certifications